seanox/aspect-js/README.md

 # Features
 - __HTML and JavaScript Integration__
-  Uses HTML markup and JavaScript objects as the primary application model.
+  Uses HTML markup and JavaScript objects as the primary application module.
 Can be combined with other JavaScript frameworks when their functionality and syntax do not overlap.
 - __Declarative Markup__